jfrog/jfrog-vscode-extension/README.md

 [JFrog Xray](https://jfrog.com/xray/) is instrumental in flagging components when vulnerabilities are discovered in production systems at runtime, or even sooner, during the development.

-The JFrog VS Code Extension adds JFrog Xray scanning of project dependencies to your VS Code IDE.
-It allows developers to view panels displaying vulnerability information about the components and their dependencies directly in their VS Code IDE.
+The JFrog VS Code Extension adds JFrog Xray scanning of project security issues to your VS Code IDE.
+It allows developers to view a panel displaying a list of issues for each file in the project and a detailed vulnerability information about the issues discovered directly in their VS Code IDE.
 The extension also allows developers to track the status of the code while it is being built, tested and scanned on the CI server.

 The extension also applies [JFrog File Spec JSON schema](https://raw.githubusercontent.com/jfrog/jfrog-cli/master/schema/filespec-schema.json) on the following file patterns: `**/filespecs/*.json`, `*filespec*.json` and `*.filespec`.
 Read more about JFrog File specs [here](https://www.jfrog.com/confluence/display/JFROG/FileSpec).